Is teaching a vocation? – The destiny, journey and insecurities of one EFL teacher

 Clearly, I was beginning to find my feet.
 However, I still hadn’t settled why I’d begun to steer clear of private language schools.
 Occasionally, we do the right thing for the wrong reason.
 Indeed, Palmer left the university for the wrong reason (the supposed corruption).
 This is because the right reason - the fact he lacked scholarly gifts - was too frightening for him to come to terms with.

-In my case, I eased myself out of finding employment with private language schools and teaching kids for the wrong reasons:
+In my case, I began to steer clear of private language schools and teaching kids for the wrong reasons:

 - I had no support from bosses and Directors of Studies

 - There was no chance to instil discipline whatsoever

 - My gossiping colleagues always made sure I’d enter the classroom in a bad mood

 Of course, my complaints were half-truths.
 They served me as a self-serving explanation of why I fled the private language school scene and teaching children.

 Maybe I’ll never settle this “Is teaching a vocation?” debate for myself.

 In the process of writing this post, I’ve begun to ask myself: Is teaching a vocation if you start to pick and choose who you teach?!

 This ability to be choosey is a luxury that freelance EFL teachers mostly have of course.